Get free quotes for infrared panels

 At 2.2cm deep, it’s not the thinnest panel on the market, but it’s still discreet enough to hang from your ceiling without much fanfare.

-Ceiling-mounted infrared heating panels, when installed properly, are brilliant tools for keeping you and your home warm.
-They don’t break the bank, they only use electricity to run and they don’t circulate dust — perfect for people with allergies.
+When installed properly, ceiling-mounted infrared heating panels are brilliant tools for keeping you and your home warm.
+They don’t break the bank, only use electricity to run, and don’t circulate dust—perfect for people with allergies.

-As more people look for alternatives to heating their homes with fossil fuels, it’s inevitable that infrared heating panels will become increasingly popular.
-Combined with other sustainable technologies, infrared heating could become an essential tool in the UK’s drive to net zero emissions.
+As more people look for alternatives to heating their homes with fossil fuels, infrared heating panels will undoubtedly become increasingly popular.
+With other sustainable technologies, infrared heating could become essential in the UK’s drive to net zero emissions.

 Think infrared panels would be perfect for your home?
 Find the perfect set of panels by using our free quote tool.
 Simply pop a few quick details in the form, and our expert installers will be in touch with free quotes.